Code-Institute-Submissions/melanyhowell-Project2/README.md

 ## Acknowledgements

-This Site was developed for the purpose of my portfolio 1 Project for the full stack diploma.
+This Site was developed for the purpose of my portfolio 2 Project for the full stack diploma.
 Thanks to my Mentor Harry Dhillon for his support.

-Melany Howell 2022
+Melany Howell 2023

-`python3 -m http.server`